What is perfect pitch?

 As a child, Rancer, who herself has perfect pitch, grew frustrated by teachers who never fully grasped her ability.
 In her booklet, she describes various behavioral characteristics and traits peculiar to those with perfect pitch skills, including difficulties reading printing music (despite normal reading abilities in extra-musical contexts).

 The booklet offers great insight both to normal musicians as well as to musicians working with the special needs community.
 It is available for a $10 donation (plus $1 shipping charge).
 A $11 check (US funds) made out to “FD Hope” may be mailed to Susan Rancer, 200 Estates Drive, Piedmont, California, 94611.
 All proceeds benefit research and education about Familial Dysautonomia, a genetic disease that took the life of Susan’s son David at age 11.
-(Rancer may also be reached at firstname.lastname@example.org or www.susanrancer.com.)
+Visit Rancer's website at www.susanrancer.com.

 What is the biggest misunderstanding about perfect pitch?